projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

    Initialization of remapping of virtual IOAPIC interrupts for SOS

-:numref:`init-remapping` above illustrates how remapping of (virtual) IOAPIC interrupts are remappied for SOS.
+:numref:`init-remapping` above illustrates how remapping of (virtual) IOAPIC interrupts are remapped for SOS.
 VM exit occurs whenever SOS tries to unmask an interrupt in (virtual) IOAPIC by writing to the Redirection Table Entry (or RTE).
 The hypervisor then invokes the IOAPIC emulation handler (refer to :ref:`hld-io-emulation` for details on I/O emulation) which